espinosajuanma/aws-notes/courses/clf-c02/20231123230927/README.md

-# Types: Infrastructure as Service
+# CC Types: Infrastructure as Service

 > Or IaaS